magic-research/piecewise-rectified-flow/README.md

 ### Image enhancement via PeRFlow-Refiner
+By plugging PeRFlow ${\Delta}W$ into the [ControlNet-Tile](https://huggingface.co/lllyasviel/control_v11f1e_sd15_tile) pipeline, we obtain PeRFlow-Refiner to upsample/refine images.
-Use PeRFlow-T2I and PeRFlow-Refiner together to generate astonishing x1024 images with lightweight SD-v1.5 backbones.
+We can use PeRFlow-T2I and PeRFlow-Refiner together to generate astonishing x1024 images with lightweight SD-v1.5 backbones.
 We use 4-step PeRFlow-T2I to generate x512 images first, then upsample them to x1024 with 4-step PeRFlow-Refiner.
-Here, we plug in PeRFlow ${\Delta}W$ into the ControlNet-Tile pipeline for detail refinement.

 <p align="middle">
   <img src='assets/gallery/perflow_t2i_refine.png' width='784'>